 Whenever you ask Alexa a question or turn to Siri to type a text, you interact with Artificial Intelligence (AI).
 AI is becoming part of many people’s daily routines.
 It stands to reason that it is also infiltrating marketing decisions and Conversion Rate Optimization (CRO).
+Artificial Intelligence and eCommerce Site search are inseparable nowadays.
+The influence of AI technology dramatically enhances the capability of eCommerce site search.

 In fact, 43% of marketers already have integrated some form of AI.
 AI spending went up by 62% in 2019, and more and more enterprises are leveraging technology.